LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 Adding years and months and days is slightly trickier because we need to make sure that we are adding the amount to the correct entity.

-- First we extract the single entities (day, month or year)
+- First we extract the single entities (day, month, or year)
 - We can then add values to do that
 - Finally the complete date string is reconstructed using the `DATE()` function.